bluehenry/python.best.practices/02_advance/01_package_and_module/README.md

 # Relative imports
-* Relateive can reduce typing in deepyly nested package structures
+* Relative can reduce typing in deeply nested package structures
 * Can aid package renaming and refactoring

 ```python